dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ---
 Here's the September/October 2020 .NET Foundation update.
 Every other month, we'll give you a quick overview of the .NET Open Source landscape, including top project news, events, community links and more.

+[Sign up for the newsletter](http://eepurl.com/dhL_qb) and get these updates delivered right to your inbox.

 ## General news

 ### [The .NET Foundation Joins the Open Source Initiative's Affiliate Program](https://opensource.org/affiliates)